NATALIAGR/Twitter_location_mention_detection/README.md

 Extract location information (from tweets) in 3 different ways:

-b) Find 'street' (lane, avenue) mentions using regex
+b) Find 'street' (lane, avenue) mentions using regex.
 c) Find post code mentions using the regex for UK postcode format.
 This module has an extra function to standirize postcodes: by correcting 'missing space' typo.
 d) Apply neural network package spaCy. https://spacy.io/usage/spacy-101